Bponthemove/my-new-portfolio/README.md

 It is work in progress.

 gifs not working in build.
-They have not been copied to next/static for some reason.

-Code section needs finishing off.
-Theme toggle needs finsihing and theme colors need to done in _variables.
+Code section needs finishing off.   --done--(except news app which has run out of its api free trial) Theme toggle needs finsihing and theme colors need to done in _variables.
 Theme mixin needs to be introduced in style sheets.
-Fonts needs more back up families supported in all browsers Code needs to be schecked for all browser
+Fonts needs more back up families supported in all browsers     --done-- Code needs to be schecked for all browser
-Access (labels etc) needs to be added
+Access (labels etc) needs to be added       --done--

 Code needs to be refactored.
 Netlify function needs to be made to control/hide the emailjs variables.